Brennen Bearnes

 - Managed development team, coordinated work with ops and data specialists.

-- Collaborated extensively with marketing, engineering, education, customer
+- Collaborated with marketing, engineering, education, customer

 service, tech support, shipping, inventory, production, and finance departments.